Aitkenvale Australia Couple

 To download your free copy click here.

 Travel to Cologne via Brussels by high-speed Eurostar, then the efficient regional rail network, from London St Pancras or Ebbsfleet International station.
-Embark, and enjoy dinner and, time-permitting, step ashore to soak up some of the city, before Olympia sets sail up-river.
+Embark, enjoy dinner and, time-permitting, step ashore to soak up some of the city, before Olympia sets sail to begin the first, down-river leg of her cruise.

 Step ashore to explore Rudesheim's narrow streets - many like the famous Drosselgasse lined with bars and weinstuben - and perhaps join our optional excursion to see the quirky wonders of Siegfried's Musikal Kabinett.

-After dinner this evening, take your place as a parade of illuminated craft and a fireworks display light up the riverbanks and transform the night sky with the blaze of colour that marks the 'Rhine In Flames'.
+After dinner, this evening, take your place and watch as a parade of illuminated craft and a fireworks display light up the riverbanks and transform the night sky with the blaze of colour that marks the 'Rhine In Flames'.

-Disembark in Cologne, leaving Olympia and the Rhine behind this morning, and transfer back to the station to begin your rail journey home.
+Say goodbye to Olympia and her crew, this morning, as you disembark in Cologne, and transfer back to the station to begin your rail journey home.

 Please note that the procession and fireworks will be watched from the ship.
 However, dependent upon sailing schedules and water levels, it may be necessary to transfer you by coach to a viewing point.